schoi513/to-do-app-hw/README.md

 We want to help you stay organized, soooo we are asking you to build a TODO app for yourself 😃

-Using ALL the materials from the past week (complete movies app, lecture notes, etc) you will build a complete Express application from **SCRATCH** 😱😱😱
+Using ALL the materials from the past week (complete flashcards app, lecture notes, etc) you will build a complete Express application from **SCRATCH** 😱😱😱

 # DO NOT PUT YOUR TODO APP IN THIS REPOSITORY.